-After your hip replacement surgery, the therapy team will encourage you to perform everyday functional activities such as walking and returning to independence as this helps to prevent post-operative problems, such as blood clots.
+After your knee replacement surgery, the therapy team will encourage you to fully straighten your knee, strengthen the muscles around your knee joint, especially your thigh muscles and regain normal movement at your knee.
+This will optimise your ability to perform everyday functional activities such as walking, return to independence and may help to prevent post-operative problems, such as blood clots.